-- Accurate installation of wall/ceiling framing and roof trusses - Use of ceiling battens - Plasterboard installation to Australian Standard AS/NZS 2589 'Gypsum linings Application and finishing' - Good painting practice to Australian Standard AS/NZS 2311 'Guide to the painting of buildings' - A planned approach to lighting design and installation.
+- Accurate installation of wall/ceiling framing and roof trusses - Use of Ceiling battens - Plasterboard installation to Australian Standard AS 2589 'Gypsum linings - Installation and finishing' - Good painting practice to Australian Standard AS 2311 'The painting of buildings' - A planned approach to lighting design and installation.

-It should be emphasised that even if plasterboard installation has been carried out strictly in accordance with AS/NZS 2589, surface finish expectations may not be met unless the other requirements listed above have also been satisfied.
+It should be emphasized that even if plasterboard installation has been carried out strictly in accordance with AS 2589, surface finish expectations may not be met unless the other requirements listed above have also been satisfied.